Get Started Free

 Standout features:

-• Extensive language support: Translate content in over 125 languages, including Simplified and Traditional Chinese, as well as dialects like Mandarin Chinese and Cantonese.
+• Extensive language support: Translate speech and content in over 125 languages, including Simplified and Traditional Chinese, as well as dialects like Mandarin Chinese and Cantonese.

-• Multilingual meeting rooms: Host live translation sessions with multiple languages, and share them via a link or QR code to foster communication between Chinese speakers and others.
+• Multilingual meeting rooms: Host live translation sessions with multiple source and target languages, and easily share them via a link or QR code to foster communication between Chinese speakers and others.

-Pricing: Free trial of both real-time and on-demand translation are available.
-See more on pricing here .
+• Free trial on both real-time and on-demand translation

-Translate Chinese live, in both Simplified and Traditional forms, to over 125 languages and engage with global audiences in real time.
+Translate Chinese voices live, in both Simplified and Traditional forms, to over 125 languages with real-time speech-to-speech translation.

 Standout features: